5 Critical Cannabis Industry Trends for 2021

 Marijuana Trends to Watch for in 2021

 With each passing year, the cannabis industry matures and continues to grow exponentially.
-Not only in the size of the market, but also in the methods of production and cannabis consumer behavior.
+Not only in the size of the market, but also in the methods of production, technology, and cannabis consumer behavior.

 The cannabis industry has been fighting for legalization for decades.